yannbellot/free-framer-components/README.md

 To use Figleaf :
 * [Create a Framer account](https://login.framer.com/sign-up/?ref=site&redirect=https%3A%2F%2Fframer.com%2F)
 * Install Framer on your computer or access its web version
-* Go to [the project in framer.com Showcase](https://www.framer.com/showcase/project/sOrHUTSYXT7302rRXCrC/) and click on *Duplicate in Framer*.
+* Copy and paste .

 ## Feature list